-Caving requires students to negotiate their way through a variety of squeezes and gaps using a head torch.
-Caving can be physically and mentally challenging as students are required to climb, crawl and squeeze their way through the only artificial cave system in Perth.
-A number of routes varying in difficulty can be taken through the tunnelling course; the choice depends upon the group and the students' ability.
+Caving is a physically and mentally challenging program in which students, with the support of a headtorch, must climb, crawl and squeeze their way through the only artificial cave system in Perth.
+A number of routes (varying in difficulty) can be taken through the tunnelling course, the choice depending upon the group and the students' abilities.

 Available at: Ern Halliday.
 Challenge considerations: Individual and team program requiring climbing through confined spaces.
 Duration of program: 90 minutes.
-Items required: Enclosed shoes, long pants and t-shirt covering midriff and shoulders (preferably old clothes).
+Items required: Enclosed shoes, long pants, t-shirt covering midriff and shoulders (preferably old clothes), hair ties for long hair.
 All long hair should be tied back.
 Focused Core Shared Values: Respect and concern for others and their rights.